resing/api-platform/README.md

 3. User with role admin can see all the users but simple user juste see him with UserExtension
 4. Test Functional for users api
 5. Management rules for products:
-    * ROLE_ADMIN can see all products with owner property
+    * ROLE_ADMIN get see all products with owner property
-    * ROLE_PROVIDER can see his products without owner property
+    * ROLE_PROVIDER get his products without owner property
-    * ROLE_USER can see all products without owner property
+    * ROLE_USER can get all products without owner property
 6. BDD conception:
     * category
     * order